HardikJainGit/BookMyHotel/README.md

 * [Contributors](#contributors)

 ## About Booking.com
-This project is a clone of the Booking.com website, it is a full stack website built using modern web technologies including HTML, CSS, JavaScript, React for the front end, Node.js , Express for the backend and MongoDB for the database.
+This project is a website to book hotels all across the world, it is a full stack website built using modern web technologies including HTML, CSS, JavaScript, React for the front end, Node.js , Express for the backend and MongoDB for the database.
 The project also uses JWT (JSON Web Token) for authentication and authorization, and Postman for API requests.

 ## Key Features
 #### Explore hotels across different countries